Don't be a stranger, be in touch. - messyveganmama@gmail.com

 Print Recipe

 Need a nut free option for school lunches?
-Make this chocolate sunflower seed butter!
+Make this chocolate sunflower seed butter.
 It's kid friendly, vegan, delicious, healthy & super simple to make.

 Course Lunch